smansu4/thermal-map/README.md

 Thinking of implementing something similar to the image in the `Eye Tracking Heat Map` section, here: https://sitetuners.com/blog/do-heat-maps-really-work/

+Also consider a gradient radiating outwards like in the image above.
 Maybe add a webview on the screen as well with the heat map translucent on top of the page.